Information Disclosure and Promotion Policy Design for Platforms: Concluding Remarks

-In this paper, we propose a model of platform interacting with a third-party seller.
-The platform cannot directly set prices but can influence prices through its promotion policy as well as by disclosing information on the fraction of impatient consumers, which represents the additional demand associated with being promoted.
-We characterize the maximum long-run average consumer surplus achievable by a joint information disclosure and promotion policy in this setting for a broad class of demand models.
-We introduce the notion of \emph{confounding} promotions policies, which are designed to prevent the seller from learning the fraction of impatient consumers, and establish that these policies play an essential role when maximizing the long-term consumer welfare.
-Notably, confounding promotion policies can be long-run optimal even though they incur short-term costs from diverting impatient consumers from the best product offerings.
-Moreover, we establish a Bayesian Nash equilibrium by showing that in response to the platform's optimal policy, the seller's best response at every period and every history is to use a Bayesian myopic pricing policy. {We further establish that the equilibrium we identify is platform-optimal within the class of horizon-maximin equilibria, in which strategies are not predicated on precise knowledge of the horizon length, and are designed to maximize payoff over the worst-case horizon.
-Finally, we leverage this analysis to introduce a practical subclass of joint policies which maintain long-run average optimality.
-We demonstrate the identification of an optimal platform policy within this subclass, as well as the evaluation of such policies, for a given demand model.}
+\textbf{Summary.} In this paper, we propose a model of a platform that can impact the price of a seller through a promotion policy, and by disclosing information on the additional demand associated with being promoted.
+We introduce the notion of \emph{confounding} promotion policies, which are designed to prevent the seller from learning the fraction of impatient consumers (while incurring a short-term cost from diverting some impatient consumers from the best product offerings), and leverage these policies to characterize the maximum long-run average consumer surplus that is achievable by the platform for a broad class of demand models.
+In addition, we provide a procedure to construct such optimal policies in a tractable manner, and showcase that the ability to send an initial information signal considerably simplifies the platform's policy design problem.
+Moreover, we extend our setting to incorporate competition between two sellers and illustrate that confounding promotion policies continue to be a valuable tool for the platform in this setting.
+Finally, we construct a Bayesian Nash equilibrium by showing that, in response to the platform's optimal policy, the seller's best response in every period is to use a Bayesian myopic pricing policy.
+We further establish that the equilibrium we identify is platform-optimal within the set of horizon-maximin equilibria, in which sellers do not have precise knowledge of the horizon length, and thus maximize the worst-case average payoff.